lionelmsango/small-office-network-gns3-/README.md

 ### Installing GNS3

 I started by setting up GNS3 on my Windows machine.
 This involved installing VirtualBox first (for the GNS3 VM), then GNS3 itself, and finally importing the GNS3 VM.
-The VirtualBox setup was straightforward - just a standard installation.
+The VirtualBox setup was straightforward, just a standard installation.
 GNS3 installation took a bit longer since it includes Wireshark and other networking tools.

 ![GNS3 Installed](https://github.com/lionelmsango/small-office-network-gns3-/blob/0fbd676ee9dd0682cc941952debf4d628831a373/Screenshots/screenshots01-installation02-gns3-installed.png..jpg)